Fourmile, Kentucky

 Fourmile is an unincorporated community located in Bell County, Kentucky.

+it sits on both U.S. Route 25E and Kentucky State Route 92 where they both intersect.

 Fourmile appears on the Pineville U.S. Geological Survey Map.
-Fourmile is home to residents such as Bandit the dog.

 Geography

 Fourmile is located at 36°47′33″N 83°44′34″W. Fourmile is along the Cumberland River.

 History

 A post office was established in the community in 1899.
 The origins of the name Fourmile are disputed: some hold it is because of hamlet's location four miles downriver from Pineville, while others believe it was named after the four-mile length of nearby Fourmile Creek.